COVID-19 ACTION HUB

 - Increase WIC funding and access

-The Pandemic-EBT (P-EBT) benefit, which was approved by the USDA, is available to Kentucky households with a child or children who are eligible for free/reduced lunch at school.
+The Pandemic-EBT (P-EBT) benefit, which was approved by the USDA for a second time, is available to Kentucky households with a child or children who are eligible for free/reduced lunch at school.
 The benefits will be available on an EBT card for families of children who qualify and can be spent in the same way that SNAP dollars can be used to purchase household food items at grocery stores.

-For additional information, the Kentucky Department of Education and the Cabinet for Health and Family Services developed a FAQ document.
-Additionally, Kentucky Youth Advocates has curated information on P-EBT and how to apply.
+For additional information, the Cabinet for Health and Family Services developed a FAQ document.
+Additionally, Kentucky Youth Advocates has curated information on the most recent round of P-EBT benefits.